 I have always found horticultural fleece to be a useless purchase, fleece doesn’t last longer than a few weeks if you’re lucky; it’s a waste of time.
 Enviromesh is more expensive than fleece, but it’s a robust, durable material that lasts.
 For a cheaper alternative to Enviromesh, try asking scaffolders if they have any of the white or clear nylon type material they use going spare.

 Another false economy is cheap peat free compost; so far I haven’t found any low-price, peat free compost that is useable for anything other than a mulch.
 Excellent peat free composts are available, Dalefoot Composts and SylvaGrow® produce great quality composts; these are worth spending a little more on, as you will achieve quality plants in a good growing medium.
 I am passionate about protecting the environment, I want to help you to discover the best peat free compost, so every year I have run Compost Trials to find the best composts available.

-- To read the results of my 2016 Compost Trial: Growing Vegetables, please click here.
+- To see links to all of my various Compost Trials, please click here.

 I always make room to compost, however small my outside area, if you really don’t have room to compost, you could try creating a wormery.
 Composting provides a free source of wonderful organic material, you don’t need to pay for it, wait in for it to be delivered or struggle to carry it home.
 You could make your own free compost bin from wooden pallets.